vismodo/Python3-Image-Viewer-Base/README.md

 Of course, all operating systems have image viewers now, but what if you wanted to make your own, with more options?
 You can fork this repository and make one with more features!

 ## Demonstration
 Here, I'll show you how the picture I opened with this utility came in the same dimensions it was taken in.
-I later tried opening it with Apple Preview, andd the image came out in the same resolution.
+I later tried opening it with Apple Preview, and the image came out in the same resolution.
 ![Demo](https://github.com/VismayaAtreya/Python3-Image-Viewer-Base/blob/master/Demo.gif/)
 ## Use this template to create your own Image Viewer!
 Click [here](https://github.com/VismayaAtreya/Python3-Image-Viewer-Base/generate) to generate a new repository from this one.
 Modify it to satisfy your needs and please mention this repository in your README.md!